 Texas Controlled Substance Act – Visit the Texas State Legislature website to read about marijuana and other illegal substance offenses.
 See the complete Texas statute surrounding drug possession, and find the penalties associated with marijuana oils.

-Marijuana Concentrates also known as THC Concentrates – Visit the website of the Drug Enforcement Administration (DEA) and find information about illicit cannabis extraction labs for making concentrated forms of marijuana through butane.
+What You Should Know About Marijuana Concentrates – Visit the website “Get Smart About Drugs” of the Drug Enforcement Administration (DEA) and find information about butane honey oil and other concentrated forms of marijuana.
 Learn more about the street names of CBD oils, and the effects that THC extracts can do to the human body.

 K9 Unit of the Dallas County Sheriff – Visit the website of the Dallas County Sheriff to learn more about their K9 unit.
 The sheriff’s office in Dallas uses several drug-detecting German shepherds to help them find marijuana and other illegal drugs.
 The K9 Unit is funded with federal seizure money.
 Since the inception of the K9 unit in June of 2008 until April of 2010, the Drug Interdiction Unit has intercepted 260 lbs. of marijuana and more than $841,657.00 of drug money.